abusoww/abusoww/readme.md

 *   💌  GNU/Linux enthusiast since 2016.
 *   🎯  Learning DevOps and cybersecurity since 2018.
 *   😁  I use Debian btw.
-*   🧠  Speaker of English, Russian and Polish languages.
+*   🧠  Speaker of English, Russian, Azerbaijani and Turkish languages.
 *   🖥️  See my portfolio at [abusoww.com](abusoww.com)
 *   ✉️  You can contact me at [hello@abusoww.com](mailto:hellok@abusoww.com)
 *   🚀  I'm currently working on: